Ni2Be/Unity_Intro/README.md

 ### How it works

+The program is made of three parts: [Planet_Generator.cs](https://github.com/Nice2Bee/Unity_Intro/blob/master/Planet%20Gen/Assets/Planet%20Generator/Planet%20Gen/Planet_Generator.cs) that generates the meshes and holds information about the planet, [Perlin_Noise.cs](https://github.com/Nice2Bee/Unity_Intro/blob/master/Planet%20Gen/Assets/Planet%20Generator/Perlin%20Noise/Perlin_Noise.cs) that generates a noise that is equal on the left and the right (not really a perlin noise) and the [Terrain_Generator.cs](https://github.com/Nice2Bee/Unity_Intro/blob/master/Planet%20Gen/Assets/Planet%20Generator/Planet%20Gen/Terrain_Generator.cs) that generates a texture for a given heightmap.

 - First some vertices and indices form an icosahedron using the coordinates given by the formula:

 ![Coordinates](https://github.com/Nice2Bee/Unity_Intro/blob/technique/technique/Icosahedron%20coordinates.PNG)